AngryCarrot789/FramePFX/README.md

 Currently there's only a WPF implementation, but I hope to switch to avalonia at some point or MAUI.
 Most, if not all, of the important classes are located in the .NET Standard project, so it's relatively easy to port the app over to different platforms.
 However there's also SkiaSharp, FFmpeg, and soon NAudio (or some other audio processor library) dependencies too...

 ## BUGS ono
-- Fixed the bug where dragging a clip across layers crashes the app.
+- Fixed the bug where dragging a clip across tracks crashes the app.
 However, importing certain video files can still crash (some sort of "found invalid data while decoding" error)